 South Carolina anchor, photographer killed covering Alberto as storm makes landfall

-A South Carolina anchor and photographer died on Monday after a large tree fell on their SUV while they were covering Subtropical storm Alberto.
+A South Carolina anchor and photographer died on Monday after a large tree fell on their SUV while they were covering Subtropical Storm Alberto.

 WYFF news anchor Mike McCormick and photojournalist Aaron Smeltzer were covering “rain impact” in Polk County, North Carolina, when a tree fell on their SUV, killing both of them, their home station said Monday night.